StepanAbstro/TransPrise/README.md

 # TransPrise
-Approach for prediction of eukaryotic transcription start sites.
-Paper will be published soon.
+A deep learning approach for precise prediction of eukaryotic transcription start sites.
+Our approach offers significant improvement over existing promoter prediction methods.
+We provide the full basis for the comparison and encourage users to freely access our computational method to facilitate and streamline their own analyses

 ## Folders
 * ./data/ contains some data files.
 TSS_MSU.txt was used for TSS sequence taking.
 Rice genome can be downloaded from MSU rice experiment official page